Endoscopy

 Where to get help

-- The hospital or centre where the procedure was performed.
+• The hospital or centre where the procedure will be performed.

 Source: Better Health Channel, https://www.betterhealth.vic.gov.au/health/ConditionsAndTreatments/endoscopy